An official website of the United States government

 Mission Description

-The Joint Nuclear Operations Center has six divisions, each serving a vital piece to the overall mission of the Center:
+The Joint Nuclear Operations Center has seven divisions, each serving a vital piece to the overall mission of the Center:

-Support Division: The Support Division focuses on logistical support to the JNOC and tasked units.
+Support Division (DOS): The Support Division focuses on logistical support to the JFACC and tasked units.
 Support involves maintaining support plans and Time Phased Force Deployment Data to guide USSTRATCOM-tasked units from pre-generation through the post-strike timeline.
 The Support Division also executes communications support to the JNOC and the commander’s support staff duties.

-Strategic Mission Division: The Strategic Mission Division is responsible for the verification, validation and transmission of bomber mission data within established timelines.
+Strategic Mission Division (SMD): The Strategic Mission Division is responsible for the verification, validation, and transmission of bomber mission data within established timelines.

 Unit History

 The JNOC was activated Oct.
 15, 2018.
-It is comprised of the recently inactivated 608th Strategic Operations Squadron/Task Force 204 focusing on bomber and reconnaissance operations and the operations center from the former Task Force 214 focusing on ICBM operations.
+It is comprised of the inactivated 608th Strategic Operations Squadron (STOS)/Task Force 204 (TF-204) focusing on bomber and reconnaissance operations and the operations center from the former Task Force 214 (TF-214) focusing on ICBM operations.
 The newly formed JNOC inherited the former TF-214’s duties and responsibilities to observe, report, and track on the status of the ICBM missile fields spanning across three missile wings.
-The JNOC was formed under the Joint-Global Strike Operations Center working for the AFGSC commander in his role as the AFSTRAT-Air/JFACC commander.
+The JNOC was formed under the J-GSOC working for the AFGSC commander in his role as the AFSTRAT-Air/JFACC commander.

-The 608th STOS was activated on Barksdale AFB, La., on June 4, 2004.
-The 608th STOS was activated to provide the manpower to conduct mission accomplishments and operations of Task Force 204.
+The 608th STOS was activated on Barksdale Air Force Base, La., June 4, 2004, to provide the manpower to conduct mission accomplishments and operations of TF-204.
 The 608 STOS was the primary organization for Eighth Air Force in providing nuclear bomber and reconnaissance global air operations and capabilities to support the USSTRATCOM commander.

 Emblem Significance